 - Lost interest in things you used to do

-Your lawyer can help you calculate how much those damages (and all your other damages) are worth and assign a value to your case.
+Your truck accident lawyer in Atlanta can help you calculate how much those damages (and all your other damages) are worth and assign a value to your case.

 Wrongful Death